 Enjoy Rooftop Views at Pier 57

 One of New York’s hidden gems.
 There are lots of options for lunch here (or in Chelsea Market across the street).
-The reason I recommend Pier 57 is because of its rooftop view.
+The reason I recommend Pier 57 is because of its amazing rooftop view.
 You can see Little Island and downtown Manhattan from the rooftop garden.

 Exploring Little Island NYC with Kids